cado-security/product-help/docs/cado-response/discovery-import/import/data-types/memory.md

 # Memory Analysis

-You can perform a memory acquisition of a Windows or Linux system using Cado Host by clicking `Import > Cado Host` and running the pre-generated script on the host device.
+You can perform a memory acquisition of a Windows or Linux system using Cado Host simply by clicking `Import > Cado Host` within the platform and running the pre-generated script on the host device.
+For more details on these steps, click [here](https://docs.cadosecurity.com/cado-host/deploy).
 Process memory collection is not currently supported on OSX.

 Enable the options to collect memory, and optionally collect larger process memory files:
 ![Enable Memory](/img/enable-memory.png)